athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 1. Sources the ROS Kinetic installation
 2. Sources the AWS DeepRacer installation
 3. Sets up the inference engine
-4. Sets up USB devices so they can be accessed through python
+4. Sets up USB devices for access in python
 5. Launches the software suite.

 After sourcing the Kinetic and DeepRacer installations, we can now run DeepRacer ROS commands.